G-graphs and special representations for binary dihedral groups in GL(2,C): -graphs for groups

-The only possibility for this to be identically zero is only if $q$ and $r$ are both even at the same time.
+Multiplying the first generator by $x^{s-r-q}y^{s-r-q}$ getting the polynomial $-(-1)^{q-r}x^{s-r}y^{s-r}-(-1)^rx^{s-r}y^{s-r}+2x^{s-r}y^{s-r}$ (note that $s<2(s-q)$).
+The only possibility for this to be identically is zero only if $q$ and $r$ are both even at the same time.
 But this is impossible because it would imply that every boundary lattice point in the lattice $L$ is even, a contradiction.
-Therefore, the sum above is not identically zero, which implies that $x^{s-r}y^{s-r}=0$. \\
+Therefore, the sum above is not identically zero, which implies that $x^{s-r}y^{s-r}\in I$, and we obtain the following proposition.